zmarin/1ClickSync/1clicksync.md

 ## Project Overview
 ### Purpose and Scope
-ZTsync aims to provide seamless integration between Zoho Projects and Todoist, enabling users to synchronize tasks, subtasks, comments, statuses, and other relevant data.
+1ClickSync aims to provide seamless integration between Zoho Projects and Todoist, enabling users to synchronize tasks, subtasks, comments, statuses, and other relevant data.
 By automating synchronization, the application reduces manual effort and enhances project management efficiency.

 ### Goals and Objectives
-- **Simplified Architecture**: Streamline the application by eliminating unnecessary complexity.
+- **Simplified Architecture**: Streamline the application architecture by eliminating unnecessary complexity.
 - **Integrated Onboarding**: Incorporate the onboarding process into the dashboard, unlocking features progressively.
 - **Seamless Integration**: Allow two-way synchronization between Zoho Projects and Todoist.
 - **User-Friendly Experience**: Provide an intuitive interface for configuration and management.